Learn the ins and out of negotiating with your wedding photographer – from a wedding photographer who’s seen it all!

 Speaking of which – there is more than one kind of currency in the world today.
 You can pitch something that you already have that the photographer may actually be interested in.

 Social currency is a big one.
 Do you have a YouTube channel with 500k subscribers?
-Are you an Instagram influencer with a large, (I mean like >100k) following?
+Are you an Instagram influencer with a >100k) following?
 Or do you have an enormous family, 20 bridesmaids who just got engaged and a huge social network?

 Another currency could be in the form of a trade of services.
-For example, you’re a graphic designer and you’ve noticed your photographer’s website looks kinda crappy.
-Could you pitch a trade for graphic design services that could offset the cost of the photography?
+For example, you’re a graphic designer and you’ve noticed your photographer’s website could use some work Could you pitch a trade for graphic design services that could offset the cost of the photography, being as specific as you can about what you can actually offer?

-Or maybe you own a vacation home that you could allow the photographer and their family to use for a couple of weeks because you know they love to travel?
+Or maybe you own a vacation home that you could allow the photographer and their family to use for a couple of weeks because you have been Insta-snooping her and you know she loves to travel?

 Is your wedding one-of-a-kind?
 Do you think the vendor would love to have it in their portfolio as something truly special?